Once a project has received its allocation, the PI has a number of options to ensure the flexibility needed to complete their research objectives.

 A PI may share their allocation by adding collaborators' user accounts to their project.
-Collaborators may graduate or undergraduate students as well as colleagues based outside of the U.S., with the exception of researchers based in countries on the U.S. State Department list of state sponsors of terrorism.
+Collaborators may be graduate or undergraduate students as well as colleagues based outside of the U.S., with the exception of researchers based in countries on the U.S. State Department list of state sponsors of terrorism.
 Some Resource Providers may have additional restrictions on international collaborators.

 During an allocation award period for an Explore, Discover, or Accelerate ACCESS project, a PI may request a one-time increase to their ACCESS Credits via a supplement request.
 The supplement may ask for up to half the current ACCESS Credit limit for that tier.
 Projects that need more resources should submit a request for the next larger tier (see Project Upgrades).
 Supplement requests for these tiers are accepted at any time and are generally decided within two weeks of submission.

 For Maximize ACCESS projects, supplement requests have no limit, although Resource Providers may limit supplemental awards based on resource availability.
 The supplement request should describe why more resources are needed to complete the work in progress and justify those additional resources according to the review criteria.
 During periods of high resource demand, supplement requests may be declined or held for review during the next AARC opportunity.